AbdullahHamadax/rock-paper-scissors/README.md

 - **getHumanChoice**: Prompts the user for their choice and validates it.
 - **playRound**: Compares the choices and determines the winner for each round.
 - **playGame**: Controls the flow of the game by calling `playRound` for 5 rounds and updating scores.
+- **resetGame**: Resets the scores after the 5 rounds.
+- **determineFinalWinner**: determine the overall winner after the 5 rounds are over.

 ## Technologies Used